raelovejoy/raelog/_posts/2026-01-16-the-internet-got-too-big.md

 Of course, this internet, this "world wide web" is not a complete world.
 It’s definitely not as beautiful as the real one.
 But it’s dense enough to live inside, hollow enough to fall inside, and lonely enough inside, with enough time.
 Sometimes more lonely, because you’re surrounded but still feel invisible.

-So yeah, I miss the wholesome wide web.
-When logging on felt like arriving somewhere, not getting lost everywhere.
+So yeah, I miss the wholesome wide web, not because of nostalgia, but grief.
+Sometimes I wonder: if you could reset the internet, which version would you choose?
+The sprawling, optimized, expensive, always-on city we live in now—or the smaller, messier thing it used to be, where getting lost felt like discovery instead of disappearance.